 Recreational vehicles (RVs) are extremely popular in Texas, as well as the rest of America, and they're getting even more popular as people look for cost-efficient ways of seeing the country.
 They are basically over-sized vehicles that include many of the comforts of home.

 But when an RV causes an accident, the resulting legal case is in a class all its own.
-Here’s how it works:
+This article will explain how it works.

 Questions Answered on This Page:

 - What are the different types of RVs?

 - What are the insurance requirements of driving an RV?